Mouth-watering empanadas de viento in the making!

 The minute you take the first bite of this delicious traditional dish, you feel the air in the middle, hence their name: empanadas de viento (air turnovers)

 Here is a short video of empanadas de viento in the making, showing how they end up so crispy after they are fried:

 Party fare food:

-This picture, is from a party my parents attended to where you can see one of the main side dishes were emapanadas de viento.
+This picture is from a party my parents attended where you can see one of the main side dishes was empanadas de viento.

-To celebrate 50 years of graduation from highschool they had prepared a full day with lots of activities, including some traditional food, like some warm empanadas.
+To celebrate 50 years of graduation from high school, they had prepared a full day with many activities, including some traditional food, like some warm empanadas.

 Where to get empanadas